WLAN-ITF-22-23/SOC/README.md

 [Video Demo](https://youtu.be/IM6t_1suqWU).

-## Learner Lab / VM restart
+## Learner Lab / instance restart

-When the VM's are stopped and restarted, the public IP address changes.
+When the instances are stopped and restarted, the public IP address changes.
 This happens when the learner lab restarts.
 In this case, the following actions need to be taken: